kuehnd96/marine/Diary.md

 ### Come along as I plan, design, implement, and support software for my most ambitious side project yet

+8/28/2021

+I have created my milestones, planned my environments, and I have a growing list of high-level issues that need to be broken down and entered into GitHub.
+I am wearing my project manager hat this Saturday night.

 8/25/2021

 I have hashed out my approach to authentication; I am going to use an OpenID Connect authorization code flow for the authentication of this application.
 Thanks to a talk on modern authentication I gave late last year this was a relatively easy decision.
 I am going to use Auth0 for this authentication.
 Nothing against Okta but I used Auth0 for a client last year and I am going the more familiar route for this part of the project.
 (I am awaire that Okta now owns Auth0.)